-Date issued to data subject: (College use only) ------------------------------ --------------------

-Access Request Form: Request for a copy of Personal Data under the Data Protection Act 1988, Data Protection (Amendment) Act 2003, and the General Data Protection Regulation 2018.

-Full Name

-Name as used when in school

-Address

-Contact number Email addresses

-Students over 18 Parent/Guardian of student Former Student Current Staff Former Staff Age: Class: Name of Student: From: To: From: To:

-I wish to be informed whether or not Coláiste Iognáid holds personal data about me/my child and to be provided with a description of this data and to be informed of the purpose for holding such data.

-OR

-I, wish to make an access request for a copy of any personal data that Coláiste Iognáid holds about me/my child.

-Any other information relevant to your access request (e.g. if requesting images/recordings made by CCTV, please state the date, time and location of the images/recordings (otherwise it may be very difficult or impossible for the school to locate the data).

-Important: Date Access Request Forms can be presented in person to the College Administration along with Proof of Identity (e.g. official/State photographic identity document such as driver's licence, passport).
-Data Access Request Forms received by post must be accompanied by Garda certification of proof of identity (Once verified, Proof of Identity documentation is not retained and will be shredded).Data Access Requests must be posted to The Principal, Coláiste Iognáid, Sea Road, Galway.

-Signed:

-Date:

-Checklist: Have you:

-Completed the Access Request Form in full?
-Included a photocopy/certified copy of official/State photographic identity document (Driver's licence, passport etc.).
+Date issued to data s Date issued to data subject: (College use only) m: Request for a copy o ct 1988, Data Protection Full Name Name as use ed when in school Address Contact number Email addresses Students over 18 Parent/Guardian of student Former Stude ent Current Staff Former Staff Age: Name of Student: From To: From: To: From: To: personal data about i holding such data.
+OR me/my child and to be p provided with a de scription n of this data and t o be informed of the purpose I, wish to make an access re quest for a copy of any perso data that Coláiste Iog gnáid holds about me/m ny child. ngs made by CCTV, please s t or impossible for the school Identity (e.g. officia Forms received by l/State photographic ic post must be accompa ion is not retained and dentity document anied by Garda co such as ertificati driver's licence, on of proof of id ministration along with Proopassport).
+Data Access Requentity (Once verified, Proopast be posted to The Principal Control of the Principal Control Signed: Date: Checklist: Have you : Completed the Acces nhio id- ntity dogument Included a photocopy/certified copy of official/State photographic identity document (Driver's licence, passport etc.).